Live and Let Parent

 It’s complicated.
 I’m not just talking about breastfeeding.
 I’m talking about raising a baby.
 Last night, I spent an hour researching diaper creams.
 I’ve looked at swaddling blankets versus sleep sacks.
 Pacifiers before she’s one month old?
 What temperature for the bath water?
 Do visitors need to wash their hands before holding her or is hand sanitizer enough?
 If I give her peanut butter before she graduates from high school will she die of an allergic reaction?
 And these are only the questions about physical development.
 Never mind the ones about intellect and character.

-This is not what I would have thought six months ago but thanks to hormones, my eyes have been opened and I see the world for the death trap that it is.
-The majority of pictures seem to be taken in crowded amusements parks or cities, places where strapping in a kid perfectly old enough to walk but young enough to distractedly wander away is not a bad idea.
+The majority of pictures on the site seem to be taken in crowded amusements parks or cities, places where strapping in a kid perfectly old enough to walk but young enough to distractedly wander away is not a bad idea.
 Maybe overboard but not a terrible lapse in judgment.

-I have also been in the presence of the hot, tired, hungry kid.
-If they haven’t used this creature at Guantanamo, they’re missing out.
-I may have dreams of being the parent who looks at her whiny child after the 80th complaint of tired legs and says “You are too big for a stroller,” but I know they’re just dreams.
+I have also been in the presence of a hot, tired, and hungry kid.
+If they haven’t used this creature at Guantanamo, they’re missing a out on an extremely effective torture method not banned by the Geneva Convention.
+I have dreams of being the parent who looks at her child after the 80th complaint of tired legs and serenely says, “You are too big for a stroller,” but I know they’re just dreams.
 I’ll cave.
 I can only take so much whining and screaming.
 I have a breaking point.
-Be it a day out running errands or 9 hour plane ride, I already know there will be circumstances in which I will cater to any demand as long as it keeps her quiet.
+Be it a day out running errands or a 9 hour plane ride, I already know there will be circumstances in which I will cater to any demand as long as it keeps her quiet.
 And mommy sane.

-Again, I don’t think I would feel this way if I was not facing the imminent reality of parenthood.
-Turns out the woman who created that site and the one who interviewed her are both childless.
+Turns out the woman who created that site and the one who interviewed her are both childless!
 Figures.
 It’s so easy to think there’s a clear “right way” when you are not the one who has to do it.
 I’m a pretty critical person but I’m now trying to give other parents a break.
 As long as someone is feeding his child and not bathing it with bleach, I’ve got his back.
 At least I’m trying to, because parenting is complicated.

 So to the Mom I passed on the street holding the hand of a 4 year old using a pacifier, I understand.
 Maybe it was the only way to get through your errands without constant screaming.
 So no judgment without context.
 That leopard print unitard, though?
 That’s just tacky.